-Jeanine Pirro currently hosts Justice with Judge Jeanine (Saturday, 9PM/ET).
+Jeanine Pirro currently co-hosts The Five on Fox News Channel.
+Previously she was the host of Justice with Judge Jeanine.
 She also serves as a legal analyst for FOX News Channel (FNC) where she provides legal insight across the network’s programming.
 She joined the network in 2006 and is based out of New York.

 Prior to joining FNC, Judge Pirro was the host of a syndicated weekday court show distributed by Warner Brothers, for which she won an Emmy Award.
 Her notable legal career spans over 30 years.
 In 1975, she became an assistant district attorney for Westchester County, New York and was the first female to prosecute murder cases there.
 In 1990, Pirro was elected as the first woman to serve as a Westchester County Court judge.